2i2c-org/infrastructure/docs/howto/bill.md

    This will output a new CSV file to your local filesystem called `GCP_{START_MONTH}_{END_MONTH}.csv`.
 1. Upload this CSV file to the [cloud costs folder]
-1. Ping the folks in the `#billing` slack channel to let them know the info for dedicated clusters is now available and provide a link to the file just uploaded
+1. As of July 2024, ping James and Harold in the `#billing` slack channel to let them know the info for dedicated clusters is now available and provide a link to the file just uploaded

 [2i2c billing account]: https://console.cloud.google.com/billing/0157F7-E3EA8C-25AC3C/reports;timeRange=CUSTOM_RANGE;from=2024-01-01;to=2024-01-31;dateType=INVOICE_DATE;invoiceCorrections=TAX,BILLING_MODIFICATION?organizationId=184174754493&project=two-eye-two-see